See It Through

 Summary of See It Through

 literary devices are tools that writers use to convey their emotions, ideas, and themes to make the texts appealing to the readers.
-Albert Guest has also employed some literary devices in this poem to show the power of a positive attitude.
-The analysis of some of the literary devices used in this poem has been stated below.
+Albert Guest also employed some literary devices in this poem to show the power of a positive attitude.
+The analysis of some literary devices used in this poem are below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /a/ in “Plant your feet and take a brace”.
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ in “Plant your feet and take a brace”; “Don’t let your nerve desert you” (line 11) shows the repetition of the /e/ sound creating harmonious effects.

 - Enjambment: It is defined as a thought or clause that does not come to an end at a line break; instead, it moves over the next line.
 For example,